hagai7/Simplified-Java-Verifier/README.md

 # Simplified-Java-Verifier
 **Description:**<br />
-Sjava (Simplified Java) is subset of the Java programming language with a simpler syntax and reduced set of features.
+Sjava (Simplified Java) is a subset of Java programming language with a simpler syntax and reduced set of features.
 A tool that checks if a Java class file conforms to the format and rules specified by the Java Virtual Machine specification.
 The program recieves an input Sjava file (a simplfied version of java) and returns:<br />
 - 0 – if the code is legal.